Are you spec’ing the right brake pad for your regional haul applications?

 Khokhar explained that in the regional haul space truck applications range from 14,000 lbs. to 33,000 lbs.
 OEMs factory fit brake pads that feature mechanical attachment.

 Friction material presses against the rotor of your wheel end.
 This friction material is attached to a steel part known as a backing plate.
 The friction material and steel backing plates are attached in one of two ways, either through adhesives or through mechanical attachment.
 Truck brakes experience tremendous heat and high shear loads.
 High heat accelerates the breakdown of the adhesive and leads to the complete separation between the friction material and braking plate and brake failure.
+Without mechanical attachment, brakes will fail to operate as necessary, resulting in less effective and dangerous braking.

 Consider how much heat is generated by a Class 6/7 truck weighing up to 33,000 lbs.